hen8y/result-management-system/README.md

 # Result-management-system

-admin | 123 | Password for admin
-First-year students only; roll number 1011
-Second-year students only; roll number: 2021

 ## Languages Used
 Front end: JavaScript, CSS, and HTML
 Back end: MySQL and PHP
-The server's admin features are XAMPP.

 ## Features
 - Admin Dashboard